In 2019 IOSH updated its competency framework following extensive research and consultation with OSH professionals, employers and other stakeholders.

 Our new competency framework is the result of a lengthy, evidence-led research project.
 Through a combination of focus groups, telephone interviews, desktop research, analysis and benchmarking against a wide range of national and international standards and practices, we have identified three categories of competence, broken down into 12 areas, with a total of 69 competencies, that the modern OSH professional needs to demonstrate.

 Having strengthened our competency framework, the next logical step was to review our membership grades.
-This will allow us to reflect these enhanced competencies, create parity with other professions and improve the experience for the ambitious member who wants to progress through the grades.
+This will allow us to improve the way we support career development, create parity with other professions and enhance the experience for the ambitious member who wants to progress through the grades.

 Have any further questions?
 Take a look at the FAQs which were last updated on 20 November 2019.